-Northeast Skate Complex: Efforts are underway to ensure the accurate identification of skates caught.
-A primary objective of the FMP is to "collect information critical for substantially improving knowledge of skate fisheries by species and for monitoring: (a) the status of skate fisheries, resources, and related markets and (b) the effectiveness of skate management approaches."
+Northeast Skate Complex: Efforts are underway to ensure the accurate identification of skates caught A primary objective of the FMP is to "collect information critical for substantially improving knowledge of skate fisheries by species and for monitoring: (a) the status of skate fisheries, resources, and related markets and (b) the effectiveness of skate management approaches."
 There is a need to improve identification and reporting of all skate species in the Northeast Skate Complex.
 SG100 is not met for any of the skate species identified as minor primary species for the UoAs in this assessment.

 Monkfish: Due to recent (NEFSC 2019) invalidation of the growth curve, Biological Reference Points used in previous assessments are no longer considered relevant for assessing the status of the species.
-An analytical, length-based assessment could not be developed because of uncertainties in ageing of monkfish and thus in growth parameters.
-Accordingly, no estimates of F, recruitment, and stock size for monkfish were produced.
-Although current management is continuing to use the original BRPs, there is a need for age and growth information to set BRPs for this species.
-Monkfish specifications are in place with the intention of achieving stock management objectives, however, more information is needed to produce an approved analytical assessment model.
-Therefore, SG100 is not met for Monkfish caught by UoA s in this assessment.
+There is a need for age and growth information to set BRPs for this species.
+SG100 is not met for Monkfish caught by UoA s in this assessment.